POSTED BY March 21, 2018 COMMENTS (77)ON

 But there are more details to this.

 So yes, in Oct last year the rule had changed regarding PPF for NRI.
-You had to close it once you become the NRI, but recently on Feb 23rd 2018, there was another notification issued that the old notification is on hold now and cancelled till further notice.
+You had to close it once you become the NRI, but recently on Feb 23rd, 2018, there was another notification issued that the old notification is on hold now and canceled till further notice.

 Q.1 Can NRI open a fresh PPF account?